Free Initial Assessment

 • State who is responsible for maintaining the property.

-• Give somebody the right to stay in the family home for a specified period of time.
+• Grant somebody the right to stay in the family home for a specified time.

 • Set out who lives in what part of the home and which parts of the home are shared.